trojanspike/prggmr/docs/api/handle_remove.md

 ### $signal

-The signal the handle is attached to.
+The signal the handle is assigned to.